getflourish/Sketch-Color-Contrast-Analyser/Readme.md

 # Color Contrast Analyser for Sketch

 A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG.
 The test may pass AAA, AA or fail the test because of a lack of contrast.
-This might help you when designing with accessibility requirements.
+This might help you design accessible content.

 ![Screenshot](https://dl.dropboxusercontent.com/u/974773/_keepalive/Sketch-Color-Contrast.png)